csamatas/freeclimb-cli/docs/applications.md

   $ freeclimb applications:create

 OPTIONS
+  -F, --voiceFallbackUrl=voiceFallbackUrl    URL that FreeClimb will request if it times out waiting for a response from
+                                             the voiceUrl.
+Used for inbound calls only.
+Note: A PerCL response is expected to control the inbound call.

-  -F, --smsFallbackUrl=smsFallbackUrl        URL that FreeClimb will request if it times out waiting for a response from
+  -U, --smsFallbackUrl=smsFallbackUrl        URL that FreeClimb will request if it times out waiting for a response from
                                              the smsUrl.
 Used for inbound SMS only.
 Note: Any PerCL returned will be ignored.

-  -V, --voiceFallbackUrl=voiceFallbackUrl    URL that FreeClimb will request if it times out waiting for a response from
+  -V, --voiceUrl=voiceUrl                    URL that FreeClimb should request when an inbound call arrives on a phone
-                                             the voiceUrl.
-Used for inbound calls only.
+                                             number assigned to this application.
+Used only for inbound calls.
 Note: A PerCL response is expected to control the inbound call.

   -a, --alias=alias                          Description of the new application (maximum 64 characters).

   -c, --callConnectUrl=callConnectUrl        URL that FreeClimb will request when an outbound call request is complete.
                                              Used for outbound calls only.
 Note: A PerCL response is expected if the outbound call is connected (status=InProgress) to control the call.

-  -h, --help                                 show CLI help

   -s, --statusCallbackUrl=statusCallbackUrl  URL that FreeClimb will request to pass call status (such as call ended) to
                                              the application.
 Note: This is a notification only; any PerCL returned will